jrebs/easyship-laravel/README.md

 ```sh
 php artisan vendor:publish --provider=Easyship\\Providers\\EasyshipServiceProvider
 ```
 Once published, season the `config/easyship.php` file to taste.
+One reason you may need to do this is to support incoming webhooks from different Easyship accounts.
+To this end, versions following `v1.0` have a modified configuration that supports any number of webhook secret keys.
+Modify the `webhook_secrets` array in the config file to contain each of the keys you will define in your `.env` file.

 ## Usage